Pediatric Residency Program Facts

 Noon Conference: Held for one hour each weekday for all residents specifically targeted to resident education and board preparation.
 Each month is system-based and scheduled in conjunction with the internal medicine conferences.
-Included in these conferences are: pediatric board review (led by the chief residents), journal club, team-based learning, radiology rounds, morbidity & mortality, and professors rounds.
+Included in these conferences are: pediatric board review (led by the chief residents), journal club, team-based learning, radiology rounds, ethics rounds, morbidity & mortality, and professors rounds.

 Subspecialty Teaching: In addition to seven elective months during which residents may work with any subspecialty service, residents also work closely with many subspecialists while on inpatient /critical care services.